 Due to the Scout Trailer’s size and weight, it either must be shipped to a business address with a loading dock, or an R&L hub where it can be picked up with a box truck or flatbed.
 Assembly required.

-Rugged Affordability: Smittybilt utilizes a galvanized powder coated steel frame along with a heavy duty undercoating, plus an independent trailing arm suspension with coil springs, dual shocks and limiting straps for the ultimate in strength while offering a smooth ride and not breaking the bank.
+Rugged Affordability: Smittybilt utilizes a galvanized powder coated steel frame along with heavy duty undercoating, plus an independent trailing arm suspension with coil springs, dual shocks and limiting straps for the ultimate in strength while offering a smooth ride and not destroying your wallet.

 No Fear Safety: Electric axle brakes and a self-charging trailer brake system meets all 50-state trailer laws and provides peace of mind when traveling.
 Also, three stabilizing off-road jacks ensure the trailer stays level every time you park.